Jackson Heights (TV series): Plot

-Sikandar with his cousin Kash gambles at a local casino and loses and ows a sum of $25000 to the owner who are part of money laundering Mafia.
+Sikandar with his cousin Kash gambles at a local casino and loses and owes a sum of $25,000 to the owner who are part of money laundering Mafia.
 Salma loves and cares about Iman dearly and has saved her wedding jewellery for her college fees.
 Sikandar, pretending to have started caring about Salma, tries to trick Salma in giving him the jewellery so that he can sell it and pay back the amount.
 Salma overhears Sikandar's conversation with Kash and takes Bhatti's help in putting the jewellery in her bank locker.
 Cathy spots Bhatti with Salma a few times and suspects they are having an affair.
 Kash also catches them walking in the park and tells Sikandar and his mom that Salma is cheating on Sikandar with Bhatti.
 Sikandar, outraged, hits Salma and forbids her from going out of the house.
 Emaan, seeing this, comes to her stepmother's rescue and threatens Sikandar about informing the police.
 Eventually, Salma and Bhatti both realize that they are in fact in love with each other and during one of their meeting Sikander comes with a gun and tries to shoot Bhatti only to have been hit by a car.

 Salma takes him to the hospital and takes care of him and to pay off the hospital bills she is forced to sell her jewellery.
 She also informs Bhatti about the $25000 debt Sikander is in.
 Bhatti later informs her that he has spoken to the casino owner and they will not trouble Sinkander anymore.
 While Salma tells Sikandar that she plans to divorce him and marry Bhatti once he recovers from his injury, she also tells him how Bhatti has settled dues with the casino Mafia.
 Sikandar feels bad about what how he has treated Salma and shows signs that he has had a change of heart.
 Emaan one day overhears her grandmother and father talking about how Salma is going to leave.
 Emaan runs away and confronts Salma pleading her to not leave since Sikandar is becoming a better man.
 Salma promises her that she will not leave.